dgreif/ring/README.md

 camera.setLight(true) // turn light on/off
 camera.setSiren(true) // turn siren on/off
-camera.getHealth() // fetch health info like wifi status camera.startVideoOnDemand() // ask the camera to start a new video stream.  currently does _not_ pass back the sip info camera.getHistory(50) // fetch ding history (like motion and doorbell presses) camera.getRecording() camera.getSnapshot() // returns a Promise<Buffer> of the latest snapshot from the camera
+camera.getHealth() // fetch health info like wifi status camera.startVideoOnDemand() // ask the camera to start a new video stream camera.createSipSession() // creates a new SipSession which allows you to control RTP flow camera.getHistory(50) // fetch ding history (like motion and doorbell presses) camera.getRecording() camera.getSnapshot() // returns a Promise<Buffer> of the latest snapshot from the camera